Skip to main content

 Key Controversies

 Asymmetric Trade: Since 2008, bilateral trade has been asymmetric in terms of both trade balance and trade composition.
-Trade with China has reinforced Argentina’s specialisation in the export of primary goods—primarily, agri-food—and its dependence on imported industrial goods and foreign capital.
-While political and business leaders, as well as academics, have repeatedly called for trade diversification and value-adding to the exports to China, these recommendations have not been heeded.
-Many have proposed overcoming these imbalances by attracting investment from China for the establishment of new industries (such as the installation of large pig farms for intensive production) or big infrastructure projects.
-But so far this investment has not helped to stop the entry of massive amounts of Chinese industrial goods to the detriment of national production.
-Instead, it has consolidated Argentina’s old primary-export specialisation and the country’s tendency towards deindustrialisation.
+Trade with China has reinforced Argentina’s specialisation in the production and export of primary goods—primarily, agri-food—and its dependence on imported industrial goods and foreign capital.
+While political and business leaders, as well as academics, have repeatedly called for trade diversification and value-adding to the exports to China, these recommendations are not heeded.
+Many of them have proposed to overcome these imbalances by attracting investment from China for the establishment of new industries (such as the installation of lithium battery factories) or big infrastructure projects.
+But so far these investments have not helped to stop the entry of massive amounts of Chinese industrial goods to the detriment of national production.
+Instead, they have consolidated Argentina’s old primary-export specialisation and the country’s tendency towards deindustrialisation.

-Financial Dependence: The increasingly frequent appeals to Chinese financing—both to sustain Argentina’s foreign exchange reserves and to fund construction projects—contribute to a dependent economic structure.
-The currency swap with the Chinese central bank in November 2020—equivalent to nearly 20 billion USD—constituted 50.3% of Argentina’s international assets.
-This is significant given the renminbi is not yet a freely convertible currency and renminbi assets can only be used to pay for imports from China, to remit profits from Chinese companies, or to finance Chinese projects.
+Financial Dependence: The increasingly frequent appeals to Chinese financing—both to sustain Argentina’s foreign exchange reserves and to fund infrastructure construction projects, and even to pay foreign debt to the IMF, contribute to a dependent economic structure.
+The currency swap in renminbi with the Chinese central bank constitutes a substantial proportion of Argentina’s monetary reserves.
+This is significant given the renminbi is not yet a freely convertible currency and renminbi assets can only be used to pay for imports from China, to remit profits from Chinese companies, to finance Chinese projects, or to pay debt to China.

-Strategic Conflict between the United States and China, and Hindrance of Latin American Integration: The willingness of the Fernández government to join the BRI coincides with other Latin American countries’ reconfiguration of their international engagements, as they associate their development strategies with China—the rising power that provides them with a market, industrial goods, investment, and financing.
-The gradual adaptation of national economic policies to the priorities of the Chinese partner could lead to a strategic alignment of Latin American countries with China in a possible conflict with the United States.
+Strategic Conflict between the United States and China, and Hindrance of Latin American Integration: The willingness of the Fernández government to join the BRI coincided with the ruling classes from other Latin American countries’ reconfiguration of their international engagements, as they associate their development strategies with China—the rising power that provides them with a market, industrial goods, investment, and financing.
+The gradual adaptation of national economic policies to the priorities of the Chinese partner could lead to a strategic alignment of Latin American countries with China in a possible conflict with the United States, in a region viewed by Washington as its strategic ‘backyard’.
 However, the presence of powerful interests linked to the great powers in Latin American countries accentuates the divergent orientations of the governments in the region and hinders the long-delayed integration of Latin America.

 Key Sources